cmu-sei/iides/documentation/objects/stressor.md

 # Stressor

-Events that occur after insider's start date at the victim organization and precipitate insider activity.
+Events that occur within the victim organization and precipitate insider activity.

 ## Properties